neo-project/neo/CONTRIBUTING.md

 #### Module: ![](./.github/images/wallet.png)
 Wallets are used to track funds and interact with the blockchain.
 Note that this module depends on a full node implementation (data stored on local disk).

-### Commit and PR messages
-It is recommended that we use clear commit and PR messages.

-Examples:
-- `persistence - rocksdb - Replacing LevelDB with RocksDB`;
-- `network - ProtocolHandler - Adding mempool flush methods`;

-You can select one module from the list above or use a different word, one that best communicates what has been changed.
-A PR should not be denied because of its title.